 - Fallback: Enter the Fallback response.
 A valid CNAME, A, AAAA must be specified for Fallback.
 The fallback is used in the event of a failure in processing of the application.
 Note: The Fallback response must be a valid CNAME, if the Response Type that you selected in the previous step is CNAME.
 If the Response Type selected is A, then the fallback response must be a CNAME or an iPV4 address.
 Alternatively, if the Response Type selected is AAAA, then the fallback response must be a CNAME or an iPV6 address.

 - The Predictive Configuration page opens.

 The top of this page has the General section that displays what your setup in the Add Record dialog box.
 It also has optional fields to add Tags or a Description to your Predictive records.

 Follow the steps below to configure the record.

-The first step to configuring the predictive record is to choose all the platforms that you want available for different locations, networks or IPs/CIDR blocks.
-If you don’t find your platform in the dropdown list, you can add it in the Platforms page.
+The first step to configuring the predictive record is to choose all the platforms that you want available for different locations, networks, or IPs/CIDR blocks.
+If you don’t find your platform in the list, you can add it in the Platforms page.

 Click Add a Platform on the top right of this section.

-Depending on the Response Type (A, AAAA, or CNAME) that you selected in the Add Record drop-down list, enter an IPv4 address, IPv6 address or CNAME for the platform.
-You can go back to the General section to edit the Response Type, if required.
+Depending on the Response Type (A, AAAA, or CNAME) that you selected in the Add Record list, enter an IPv4 address, IPv6 address, or CNAME for the platform.
+You can go back to the General section to edit the Response Type, if necessary.

 Once the platform is selected and the Response Type is entered, you can enable or disable the platform by clicking the Enabled toggle button.
 You can also switch on/off Radar Availability and Sonar with similar toggle buttons.